anguyendgib/copyva.gov-team/products/my-education-benefits/research/2025-08-Dual-Benefit-Eligibility-Tool/conversation-guide.md

 - (When applicable) How are you understanding the PGIB benefits in this recommendation (hinting at the details provided e.g. MHA, Tuition & Fees, etc)?
 - What was the most helpful or important information here in helped you understand the recommendation?
 - Was there anything you found confusing about the recommendation?
 What made it confusing?
+- Is anything missing that you expected to see?
+- How confident are you that this information is accurate?

 #### Things to watch for:
 > - Where does the user look first on the recommendation? </br>
 > - Where is the user spending the most time?
 > - Does the user have questions about this process? </br>
-> - (If segmented layout) Does the user notice the "Your Benefits" section?
+> - (If segmented layout) Does the user notice the "Current Benefits" section?
 Do they look to it to compare?
 <p>&nbsp;</p>

 ## Task 4: Self Review Tool - Step 2 - Your current benefits (5-7 minutes)